 Are you getting your work out there?

 Checking into your local art organizations is a good place to start.
 Some of them host art fairs and offer discounted fees for members.
 Art fairs are not easy.
 They are a lot of work and they are definitely not going to be for everyone.
-They can also be very rewarding, maybe not always financially, but from a self-affirming, “maybe I’m not crazy for trying to sell my work” perspective.
+They can also be very rewarding.
+The financial rewards aren’t guaranteed.
+But, from a self-affirming, “maybe I’m not crazy for trying to sell my work” perspective they can be rewarding.

 In the end, have fun with it.
 If you’re enjoying yourself, your potential customers will too.
 That results in sales!

-For more on Photography Marketing, see our weekly column.
+For more on Photography Marketing, see our these articles.